-- Early estimates showed 32-43% vaccine effectiveness against any type of influenza A. Influenza vaccination for the 2019-2020 influenza season should follow the recommendations of the European Council (2009), as it remains the best preventive measure against influenza [14]. - Appropriate use of neuraminidase inhibitors should be continued in the 2019-2020 influenza season in accordance with national and international guidelines. - Surveillance of severe influenza cases should be further improved, with participation of more reporting countries. - WHO recommended that the A(H3N2) and the A(H1N1)pdm09 vaccine components be changed in the influenza vaccine for 2019-2020.
-The co-circulation of genetically and antigenically diverse A(H3N2) and B/Victoria influenza strains poses a challenge to the vaccine selection.
+- Early estimates showed 32-43% vaccine effectiveness against any type of influenza A. Influenza vaccination for the 2019-2020 influenza season should follow the recommendations of the European Council (2009), as it remains the best preventive measure against influenza [15]. - Appropriate use of neuraminidase inhibitors should be continued in the 2019-2020 influenza season in accordance with national and international guidelines [16]. - Surveillance of severe influenza cases should be further improved, with participation of more reporting countries. - WHO recommended that the A(H3N2) and the A(H1N1)pdm09 vaccine components be changed in the influenza vaccine for 2019-2020.
+The co-circulation of genetically and antigenically diverse A(H3N2) and B/Victoria influenza strains poses a challenge to the vaccine selection and may have implications to the VE during 2019-2020 influenza season.
 Close monitoring and antigenic and genetic characterisation of circulating viruses is required.
 The quadrivalent vaccine, which includes viruses from both B lineages, provides better protection when both lineages are circulating or the circulating strain does not match the trivalent vaccine B virus component.